zebscripts/AFK-Daily/README.md

 ```

 ## Config/Variables
 The script acts depending on a set of variables.
-In order to change these, open `config.sh` with a text editor of choice, and update them.
+In order to change these, open `config.sh` with a text editor of choice, and update them. **Do not delete any.**

 | Variable                    | Description                                                                                                              | Default |
 | :-------------------------- | :----------------------------------------------------------------------------------------------------------------------- | :-----: |